BasLijten/blog/content/blog/my-first-experiences-with-chatgpt/index.md

 ---
-title: "my first experiences with ChatGPT and how it can aid Sitecore development"
+title: "My first experiences with ChatGPT and how it can aid Sitecore development"
 date: "2022-12-06"
 category:
 - "OpenAI"